lucacorti/jsonapi_plug/README.md

 The `:api` option expects a module using `JSONAPI.API` for configuration.

-The `:resource` option expects a module using `JSONAPIPlug.View` to convert to/from `JSON:API` format.
+The `:resource` option expects a module using `JSONAPIPlug.Resource` to convert to/from `JSON:API` format.

 When requests are processed, the `:jsonapi_plug` connection private field is populated with the parsed request.